MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ## Perform aggregations over a sliding window

 The following example shows how to summarize columns using a sliding window.
-The query performs multiple aggregations to calculate the minimum, maximum, and average property damage of tornados, floods, and wildfires using a sliding window of seven days.
+The query calculates the minimum, maximum, and average property damage of tornados, floods, and wildfires using a sliding window of seven days.
 Each record in the result set aggregates the preceding seven days, and the results contain a record per day in the analysis period.

 Here's a step-by-step explanation of the query: